Estimating Value at Risk using Python

 Measures of exposure to financial risk

 Value at risk (VaR) is a measure of market risk used in the finance, banking and insurance industries.
 It involves the use of statistical analysis of historical market trends and volatilities to estimate the likelihood that a given portfolio’s losses will exceed a certain amount.
 It is widely used for risk management and risk limit setting.

-We will examine how to estimate VaR using Monte Carlo simulation techniques, analyze the effect of portfolio diversification and correlation between stocks on financial risk, and use copula methods to sample from correlated random variables and estimate portfolio VaR.
+We will examine how to estimate VaR using Monte Carlo simulation techniques (also called stochastic simulation methods), analyze the effect of portfolio diversification and correlation between stocks on financial risk, and use copula methods to sample from correlated random variables and estimate portfolio VaR.

 This submodule is a part of the risk analysis module.

 Upon completion of this module, you should be able to:

 Understand how financial risk is modeled, characterized and quantified

 Understand the impact of correlated risks on risk metrics

 Implement a Monte Carlo simulation procedure for stochastic estimation of some poorly-known quantity